graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 functions simultaneously, and each single function might itself be scalar or parallel.
 This is enabled in JMH in two steps:

-1. Declare more than one function a \@benchmark function.
+1. Declare more than one function a @Benchmark function.
 This indicates the heterogeneous (functional) parallelism.
 For example, one function might produce data while another might consume it, and a third monitor the entire benchmark process.
 For each function, you can declare the number of threads and state objects as in the homogeneous case.

 2. Set fork to zero.
-This is a special case value that tells JMH to run all the individual \@benchmark functions simultaneously.
+This is a special case value that tells JMH to run all the individual @benchmark functions simultaneously.

 ***